mcvine/mcvine/docs/sphinx/DeveloperGuide.rst

 Create boost python binding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To create binding of a new c++ kernel class, you will need to
+To create binding of a new c++ kernel class, you will need to:

- 1. write the boost python binding code in a c++ source file
+#. write the boost python binding code in a c++ source file
- 1. call this new binding code in your main binding module source file
+#. call this new binding code in your main binding module source file
- 1. update your Make file or Make.mm to include new source
+#. update your Make file or Make.mm to include new source
- 1. rebuild binding
+#. rebuild binding

 Boost python binding
 """"""""""""""""""""